Greensleeves: Origin

 A broadside ballad by this name was registered at the London Stationer's Company in September 1580, by Richard Jones, as "A Newe Northen Dittye of ye Ladye Greene Sleves".
-Six more ballads followed in less than a year, one on the same day, 3 September 1580 ("Ye Ladie Greene Sleeves answere to Donkyn hir frende" by Edward White), then on 15 and 18 September (by Henry Carr and again by White), 14 December (Richard Jones again), 13 February 1581 (Wiliam Elderton), and August 1581 (White's third contribution, "Greene Sleeves is worne awaie, Yellow Sleeves Comme to decaie, Blacke Sleeves I holde in despite, But White Sleeves is my delighte").
+Six more ballads related to it followed in less than a year, one on the same day, 3 September 1580 ("Ye Ladie Greene Sleeves answere to Donkyn hir frende" by Edward White), then on 15 and 18 September (by Henry Carr and again by White), 14 December (Richard Jones again), 13 February 1581 (Wiliam Elderton), and August 1581 (White's third contribution, "Greene Sleeves is worne awaie, Yellow Sleeves Comme to decaie, Blacke Sleeves I holde in despite, But White Sleeves is my delighte").
 It then appears in the surviving A Handful of Pleasant Delights (1584) as A New Courtly Sonnet of the Lady Green Sleeves.
 To the new tune of Green Sleeves.

 It is a common myth that Greensleeves was written by King Henry VIII.
 However, Henry could not have written Greensleeves, as the piece is based on an Italian style of composition that did not reach England until after his death.

 Lyrical interpretation

 A popular interpretation of the lyrics is that Lady Green Sleeves was a promiscuous young woman, perhaps even a prostitute.
 Historically, the word "green" had sexual connotations, most notably in the phrase "a green gown", a reference to the grass stains on a woman's dress from engaging in sexual intercourse outdoors.
-However, earliest examples of associating green with fecundity date back only to 1675 (Shepherd’s Ingenuity: OR, The Praise of the Green Gown), and there are surviving Renaissance paintings of saints and noblewomen in green, casting doubt on prostitute interpretation.
+However, the earliest examples of associating green with fecundity date back only to 1675 (Shepherd’s Ingenuity: OR, The Praise of the Green Gown), and there are surviving Renaissance paintings of saints and noblewomen in green, casting doubt on the prostitute interpretation.

 An alternative explanation is that Lady Green Sleeves was, through her costume, incorrectly assumed to be sexually promiscuous.
 Her "discourteous" rejection of the singer's advances supports the contention that she is not.

 In Nevill Coghill's translation of The Canterbury Tales, he explains that "green [for Chaucer's age] was the colour of lightness in love.
 This is echoed in 'Greensleeves is my delight' and elsewhere."